THE ROLE OF ART IN SOCIETY:

 which can lead to practical solutions?

-Do these terms need to be redefined, or do we need to look for
+Do these terms need to be redefined

-other (more abstract?) concepts?
+other (more or less abstract?) concepts?

 Should we be analyzing in terms of: